-- Simulation with ATHLET 3.3.1 omp version and with NuT with 1 process and default settings (omp, \ompnut) - Simulation with ATHLET 3.3.0 omp version and with NuT with 1 process and default settings (omp, \ompnut) - Using the 5-equation model in the primary circuit ( 1M) - Activating the SBTL95 plugin (\sbtl)
+- Simulation with ATHLET 3.4 omp version and with NuT with 1 process and default settings (omp, nut) - Using the 5-equation model in the primary circuit (1M) - Activating the SBTL95 plugin (sbtl)

 After the initial 100 s of steady-state simulation, initial conditions are well aligned to the experimental values (Tab.
 5.5).
 After both blowdown valves open, primary pressure rapidly drops to the saturation pressure, inducing flashing in the primary system, which slows down depressurization.
-As shown for the intact leg hot leg pressure measurement PE-PC-02 (Fig. 5.66), this is well predicted by ATHLET.
+As shown for the intact leg hot leg pressure measurement PE-PC-02 (Fig. 5.67), this is well predicted by ATHLET.
 However, there is a slight underprediction around 15 s, probably related to an underestimation of structural heat transfer in the model, and between 35 s and 55 s, which is possibly caused by a combination of overestimated steam condensation during ECC injection and underprediction of steam production at heat structures, and an underprediction of residual flashing into the broken loops.
-Differences between versions 3.3.1, 3.3.0 and 3.2.1 are insignificant.
+Differences between versions 3.4.0 and 3.3.1 are insignificant.

 Break mass flows are also captured reasonably well if the measurement uncertainties are taken into account.
-Nevertheless, the rapid decrease of the density and - consequentially - of the mass flow in the cold leg around 5 s is not captured (Fig. 5.67), the reason is unknown.
-One possibility is that the current model one considers one pipe for both pumps and does not model two separate pipes explicitly.
-Between 30 s to 45 s, the short bursts of mass flow are not captured as well with the 2M model, which is reproduced also in the intact loop cold leg mass flow (Fig. 5.69).
-The hot leg break mass flow is well predicted in the initial phase (Fig. 5.68) and both peaks towards the end of the blowdown phase are captured qualitatively correct.
+Nevertheless, the rapid decrease of the density and - consequentially - of the mass flow in the cold leg around 5 s is not captured (Fig. 5.68), the reason is unknown.
+One possibility is that the current model only considers one pipe for both pumps and does not model two separate pipes explicitly.
+Between 30 s to 45 s, the short bursts of mass flow are not captured as well with the 2M model, which is reproduced also in the intact loop cold leg mass flow (Fig. 5.70).
+The hot leg break mass flow is well predicted in the initial phase (Fig. 5.69) and both peaks towards the end of the blowdown phase are captured qualitatively correct.
 However, the hot leg flow rate is systematically slightly underestimated with the 2M model between 5 s to 50 s.
 Only some of that deviation is likely due to limited measurement precision.
-The initial behaviour of the intact loop cold leg flow rate is captured well (Fig. 5.69), the later deviations are probably due to a somewhat different behaviour during quenching both in the core and in the downcomers, where ATHLET fails to predict some transient condensation-induced water hammers and/or flashing.
-The volumetric flow measured in the accumulator injection line (Fig. 5.70) is reproduced well as calculated by ATHLET up to 40 s, where the flow is subcooled water.
+The initial behaviour of the intact loop cold leg flow rate is captured well (Fig. 5.70), the later deviations are probably due to a somewhat different behaviour during quenching both in the core and in the downcomers, where ATHLET fails to predict some transient condensation-induced water hammers and/or flashing.
+The volumetric flow measured in the accumulator injection line (Fig. 5.71) is reproduced well as calculated by ATHLET up to 40 s, where the flow is subcooled water.
 Afterwards, the flow becomes dominated by nitrogen, and ATHLET results and measurements diverge noticeably.
 Overall, the ATHLET result appears more reasonable, and the peak of the gas flow, which appears to be captured by the measurement, is actually reproduced rather well.
-Again, differences in break flow prediction between ATHLET 3.2.1 and 3.3.0 and 3.3.1 are minor.
-However, version 3.2.1 appears to predict more severe condensation at ECC injection (Fig. 5.68), which is at least detrimental to numerical stability.
+Again, differences in break flow prediction between ATHLET 3.3.1 and 3.4.0 are minor.